python/devguide/gitbootcamp.rst

 This is equivalent to::

-   # create a new branch off 'master', without checking it out
+   # create a new branch off master, without checking it out
    git branch <branch-name> master
    # check out the branch
    git checkout <branch-name>